nuagex/nuagex-labs/0810-VNS-VIAVI_OBSERVER/README.md

 Authentication and authorization with VSD is needed in order to configure objects via VSD API.
 Make sure to add the VSD password (obtained in the end of the deployment procedure) on line [83](./cats/vars.robot#L83) of the variables file.

 ### 3.1.2 VNF names
-The automation scripts assume that the VIAVI Virtual Agent names configured in VIAVI ObserverLive web application match the names of the VNF instances defined in Nuage Networks VSD.
-To comply with this naming requirement it is recommended to create the Agents in the ObserverLive web app and then use these names in the [vars.robot](./cats/vars.robot) file.
-Specifically, these names are defined on the lines [67-68](./cats/vars.robot#L67-L68).
+You should use the bash script provided along with Integration guide to generate the Bootstrap ISOs for the VNF agents.
+The name provided to the bash script should match the name of hte VNF names on lines [67-68](./cats/vars.robot#L67-L68).
 For example, if the VIAVI agents are created with the names `nuage_agent1` and `nuage_agent2` then these names should be set as the VNF names on the above mentioned lines of the variables file.

 ### 3.1.3 VNF image path